-“Who are you, why are you writing this book, and why should I read it?”
+`‘Who are you, why have you written this book, and why should I read it?’'
 I hear you ask.

-I’m still quite early on in my programming career.
-They say that in any discipline, you go from apprentice, to journeyman, and eventually, sometimes, on to master.
-I’d say that I’m—at best—a journeyman programmer.
-But I was lucky enough, early on in my career, to fall in with a bunch of TDD fanatics, and it made such a big impact on my programming that I’m burning to share it with everyone.
-You might say I have the enthusiasm of a recent convert, and the learning experience is still a recent memory for me, so I hope I can still empathise with beginners.
+I was lucky enough, early on in my career, to fall in with a bunch of TDD fanatics, and it made such a big impact on my programming that I was burning to share it with everyone.
+You might say I had the enthusiasm of a recent convert, and the learning experience was still a recent memory for me, so that’s what led to the first edition, back in 2014.